Acadia’s Schoodic Peninsula Things To Do: A Complete Guide

 There are also additional restaurants in Winter Harbor if you plan to make a stop there as well!

-We are always looking for places a bit off the beaten path where it is easier to slow down, engage our senses, and be fully present.
+We are always looking for places a bit off the beaten path where it is easier to slow down and be fully present.
 Schoodic Peninsula is the ideal spot for this.

-If you are up for some additional exploring away from the crowds on Mount Desert Island, a trip to Schoodic Peninsula is the perfect addition to your Acadia National Park Itinerary.
+There are so many amazing ways to enjoy the Schoodic Peninsula!
+If you are up for some additional exploring away from the crowds on Mount Desert Island, a trip to the Schoodic Peninsula is the perfect addition to your Acadia National Park Itinerary.

 PLAN YOUR TRIP TO ACADIA NATIONAL PARK & THE SCHOODIC PENINSULA